The Soft Bark of Sanity

 Among the unit lessons in this course, The Zero Preset of Mind is perhaps the optimal place to begin.
 Instruction in Dog Zen is not ordered by steps or levels.
 There are no graduated stages of enlightenment.
 This instruction (unique to Kali Yuga) is like a dragonfly that flits over a stream boarded by flowers.
 The DZ meme of “zero reset” restates the traditional Zen caution: “You cannot find your mind with your mind.”
 This instruction also shows up in the Ox-Herding Pictures with the analogy: “Looking for the ox you are riding.”
 DZ restores, simplifies, and upgrades the instructions of non-attainment Buddhism.
 Enlightenment is not a state comprised of god-like serenity, bliss, compassion and clarity.
 No, absolutely not.
 You cannot attain the enlightened state, but you can enjoy and express having it by contemplating how your attention, as it naturally works, already and instantaneously reveals emergent lucidity.
 The core technique of DZ is contemplation (dharana), not meditation.
 It excludes and avoids any contrived method of meditation.
 The flashpoints of lucid contemplation are described in the tropes, tricks, and cogent syntax of Dog Zen.

 Your mind is like a dog with a bone.
 Sometimes, the dog brings you the bone.
 Sometimes, you hand the bone to the dog.
 It may sit at your feet and gnaw on the bone, or it may take the bone away, bury it, then dig it up again.
-While you engage your power of attention in full and clear awareness that you are going so, rigpa works in one way: the dog is there.
-But even when you do not engage rigpa by attention to something, it works on the bones it has given you or the bones you have given it.
-This analogy illustrates the simple common sense dualism of mind”: either you deliberately put your mind on something, or something comes to your mind on its own.
+While you engage your power of attention in full and clear awareness that you are doing so, rigpa works in one way: the dog is there.
+But even when you do not engage rigpa by attending deliberately to something, it works on the bones it has given you or the bones you have given it.
+This analogy illustrates the simple common sense dualism of mind: either you deliberately put your mind on something, or something comes to your mind on its own.
 Observing how this happens in the course of any ordinary day is a basic practice in Dog Zen.
 It is delightful and instructive.
 It is liberating.

 I have said, pertaining to Planetary Tantra, that is the liberation of the path to liberation.
 The same can be said of Dog Zen.
 For an illustration of the self-liberating nature of mind, I know no better example than a piece of Japanese music played on the koto: